 The state of a stone or group of stones that has only one liberty.

 The process of doing so, ie placing a stone that causes stones to be in Atari, is called Ate.
-(So in strict wording, a player plays Ate, not Atari.)
+(So in the strict sense, a player plays Ate, but makes Atari afterwards.)

 The white stones are all in atari.
 Each white stone has one liberty.
 White's liberties are the marked intersections (or points).